Talk the talk

 This is what the people in the room are most bothered about.
 Your work is based on a brief that is connected to business’ goals so make sure you state them clearly.
 Reassure your audience that you haven’t just put pretty images on a screen but you have analysed their goals, identified a problem and provided them with a solution.
 It’s so valuable to connect to your stakeholders and give them a clear message that you know what they want and your work reflects that.

 Tip: sometimes this is as simple as reiterating what has been written in the brief.
 I understand that business talk is not everyone’s favourite, but it’s pivotal to engage your audience and have a conversation that is based on the same level of understanding.

 Set the tone correctly and introduce who you are designing for.
-It’s not about what you or the business likes.
+It’s not about what you or the business like.
 It’s about the user and it’s your job to make this clear.
-I understand that sometimes projects don’t have the budget for user research but you will have some data or idea of who you are designing for, so state this.
+Sometimes projects don’t have the budget for user research, but you will have some data or idea of who you are designing for, so state this.

 Explain the rationale behind your design.
 This is the time to show stakeholders that what you have done solves the problem and achieves their goals.
 Why have you chosen a colour more than another?
 Why is the photograph a certain way?
 What is the design trying to communicate?

-Tips: Take your audience through your creative process and the steps you have followed to get to the design presented.
-You can also talk about competitor analysis, web standards and any other research you have conducted or things you have considered as part of your designs.
+Tips: Take your audience through your creative process and the steps you have followed to get to the design.
+You can also talk about competitor analysis, web standards and any other research you have conducted, or things you have considered as part of your designs.